- Composition of the committee

 vii.
 Review and approve the Group Operational Risk policy statement.
 The document will be reviewed at least annually and more frequently if dictated by market conditions.
 This review will also consider whether the Society should maintain an independent risk governance structure.

 viii.
 Review the Society’s Recovery Plan and Resolution Plan and recommend its approval by the Board.

 ix.
 Ensure the principal risks identified by the RMF are adequately considered within the Society’s internal audit programme.

 x.
 Be the reporting body for ALCO, Credit Committee and Conduct & Operational Risk Committee.
 The minutes are to be published to all Board Risk Committee Members.
 Note that due to the timing of respective meetings, the regular update following each ALCO, Credit Committee and Conduct & Operational Risk Committee may be made to the Board rather than to the Board Risk Committee.

 xi.
 Hold responsibility for the review and approval of the Internal Liquidity Adequacy Assessment Process (ILAAP), which includes a review of documents approved at ALCO including the Treasury Risk Policy Statement, Liquidity Contingency Plan, Contingency Funding Plan and Treasury Strategy Update.

 xii.
 Through the review of ALCO minutes review whether prices of liabilities and assets offered to customers take fully into account the firm’s business model and risk strategy (SYSC 7.1.18 R (3))

-xiv.
-Review the day-to-day risk management and oversight arrangements of the executive (SYSC 21.1.5G (d)).
+xiii.
+Review the day-to-day risk management and oversight arrangements of the senior leadership team.
+(SYSC 21.1.5G (d)).

 xiv.
 Examine, without prejudice to the tasks of the Remuneration Committee, whether incentives provided by the remuneration system take into consideration risk, capital, liquidity, and the likelihood and timing of earnings (SYSC 7.1.20R).